pantheon-systems/documentation/source/docs/articles/sites/code/private-files.md

     git commit simplesaml -m "adding simplesaml symlink" git push origin master

-The result will be a web-accessible URL at http://dev.yoursite.gotpantheon.com/simplesaml which will point to the code in /private/simplesamlphp/www.
+The result will be a web-accessible URL at http://dev.yoursite.gotpantheon.com/simplesaml which will point to the code in `/private/simplesamlphp/www`.

 ### Commerce Kickstart or Ubercart Key Path Between Environments

 This depends on the workflow and that you are planning to implement.
-If you set the encryption key path in Dev the system variable for _uc\_credit\_encryption\_path_ needs to be set to _private/_ when you move between environments.
+If you set the encryption key path in Dev the system variable for `uc_credit_encryption_path` needs to be set to `private/` when you move between environments.
 If you sync your databases this variable will be moved between your other environments.

 In the event you do not sync the databases you may get some errors as there is a system check in Drupal to verify that directory is writable before that variable is set which can cause errors.
 However, because you have already pushed that up in code, setting that variable in Test or Live will do the trick.